Skip to main content

-For efficient data security in the banking industry, you need to ensure proper compliance with banking cybersecurity standards, laws, and regulations, both local and international.
+For efficient data security in the banking industry, you need to ensure proper compliance with the relevant cybersecurity standards, laws, and regulations, both local and international.
 In this article, we distill the main requirements and recommendations for the finance industry into twelve efficient best practices your organization can follow to ensure cybersecurity compliance.

 Why does cybersecurity compliance matter for finance?